|

 Age: between 10 and 12 years.

 Diet: Black Duikers eat a wide variety of foods.
+Fruits

-Enemies: Lybian wild cat, civet cat, crocodile,
+Enemies: Libyan wild cat, civet cat, crocodile, eagle,

-eagle, golden cat, large owls, leopard, monitor, python, serval
+golden cat, large owls, leopard, monitor, python, serval

 Interesting facts: